Stainless steel: Why doesn't it rust?

-The steel is an alloy of metal consisting mainly of iron but also of carbon.
-The carbon added between 0.02% and 2% transforms iron into steel and makes it even more resistant but also gives it a certain "flexibility," which is why steel is widely used for construction.
-At this stage steel is not a stainless alloy.
-Beyond 3% of carbon, iron becomes cast iron but this large amount of carbon makes this metal very hard but also brittle.
-This is why at present iron is almost not used in its raw form but almost automatically converted into Steel.
+Steel is an alloy of metal made up mainly of iron but also of carbon.
+The carbon added between 0.02% and 2% turns iron into steel and makes it even stronger but also gives it a certain "flexibility", which is why steel is widely used for construction.
+At this point steel is not a stainless alloy.
+Above 3% carbon, iron becomes cast iron but this large amount of carbon makes this metal very hard but also brittle.
+This is why iron is nowadays almost not used in its raw form but almost automatically converted into steel.

-The steel crude is a oxidizable alloy.
-It will naturally bind with oxygen molecules present in air or water through oxidation-reduction reactions.
-This reaction is more commonly referred to as "corrosion".
-These reactions result in the appearance of iron oxide and hydroxide, also called iron hydroxiderust, this famous red-orange substance found on some iron structures.
-The rust is a destructive agent that use the steeland leads initially to the creation of small holes on the surface of a steel element, until the latter is completely decomposed.
-Hence the need to create a long-lasting alloy escaping these reactions.
+Raw steel is an oxidizable alloy.
+It will naturally bond with the oxygen molecules present in the air or water through oxidation-reduction reactions.
+This reaction is more commonly called "corrosion".
+These reactions result in the appearance of iron oxide and hydroxide, also known as "rust", the famous red-orange substance found on some iron structures.
+Rust is a destructive agent that consumes steel, and leads initially to the creation of small holes on the surface of a steel element, until the complete decomposition of the latter, hence the need to create a durable alloy over time escaping these reactions.

-For all of our watches man and of our watches woman we made the choice to work with thestainless steel 316L.
-You will have understood this alloy is recognized for its durability and also its high corrosion resistance, 2 elements that we consider essential for the casing of our mechanical watches.
-From an aesthetic point of view, thesteel 316L is a stainless steel whose brilliance continues over time and does not tarnish.
+For all our men's watches and women's watches we have chosen to work with stainless steel 316L.
+As you can see, this alloy is known for its durability and also its high resistance to corrosion, 2 elements that we consider essential for the case of our automatic watches.
+From an aesthetic point of view, 316L steel is a stainless steel whose brilliance lasts over time and does not tarnish.